0is1/wp-twitter-account-box/readme.txt

 * Add Twitter username you want to show on your site
 * Save and go to Appearance -> Widgets, and add Twitter Account Box Widget to your Widget area

+== Screenshots ==
+...

+== Frequently Asked Questions ==

+= How I get Twitter Consumer Key etc.? =

+You can get those from [Twitter Development-site](https://dev.twitter.com/).
+Sign in or create new account, after login click "My applications" (up right dropdown), click "Create New App" and complete the process.

 == Debug ==

 Did you notice a bug?